MichaelCurrin/dev-cheatsheets/cheatsheets/javascript/packages/vue/single-file-components.md

 }
 ```

+### Data and methods

 Here we have a view such as `About.vue`, which calculates and renders results.
-It might use components in its template section.
-There might be a cleaner way to set `bar` as the result based in inputs but this works for me.
+It might use further components in its template section.

 - `About.vue`
     ```vue